 - Excluded Events: by adding an Event Log Filter Rule here, you are setting a condition which, if matched, will cause the event to be ignored.
-For example, setting a rule which specifies Event ID 33 will drop all future events with the ID number of 33 from the console.
+For example, setting a rule which specifies Event ID 33 will drop all future events with the ID number 33 from the Real-Time Console.

 - Event type.
 You can choose to ignore errors, warnings, and/or audit failure events.

 - Frequent Events Filter.
 By default, ControlUp is configured to ignore events that appear repeatedly for a configured amount of times during the event retention period.
-The default value is 100, so by default an event that appears a hundred times within an hour will fall under the “Frequent Events Filter” category and will no longer be reported.
-When an event reaches this threshold, you will see a pop-up notification in the left bottom corner of ControlUp console.
+The default value is 100, so by default, an event that appears a hundred times within an hour will fall under the “Frequent Events Filter” category and will no longer be reported.
+When an event reaches this threshold, you will see a pop-up notification in the left bottom corner of the ControlUp Real-Time Console.
 This notification may be hidden by using the “Disable Frequent Event Filter Notifications” checkbox.